msalmankhokhar/InforebornNew_API/readme.md

-# InforebornNew RESTful API Developed by Salman Khokhar
+# InfoRebornNew Website RESTful API by Salman Khokhar

-This project provides a RESTful API for a betting website InforebornNew, offering information about in-season sports events and their respective odds/rates.
-The API utilizes Python Flask, a lightweight WSGI web application framework, to handle HTTP requests and responses.
+This project provides a RESTful API for a InfoRebornNew website, offering information about in-season sports events and their respective odds/rates.
+The API utilizes Flask and external APIs to handle HTTP requests and responses.

 ## Features